Ask someone for advice about how to break a bad habit and watch their eyes LIGHT UP.

 It sounds contradictory (that eating chocolate can help you exercise more), but it’s true.

 I recently sat down with Charles Duhigg, author of the book The Power of Habit (arguably the best book on behavioral change in modern times), to talk about how to create new habits.

-And in this part of our chat, he explains just how important rewards can be (even something random like eating chocolate to workout more) and how you can choose your own rewards to make new habits stick.
+And in this part of our chat, he explains just how important rewards can be to break a bad habit (even something random like eating chocolate to workout more) and how you can choose your own rewards to make new habits stick.

-Your turn: What’s habit do you want to start?
+Your turn to break that bad habit: What’s habit do you want to start?
 What will you do to reward yourself for taking action on this?
 It’s important that you plan this in advance.
 For example, you don’t want to end your workout, leave in a rush and not be able to reward yourself with a smoothie or a relaxing shower.
 You want to ensure that you can give yourself a reward to make sure the behavior sticks.

 Here are some sample rewards you might use:

 - Giving yourself 5 minute breaks for every 20 minutes of deep work you do.

 - Allowing yourself to buy a nice pair of shoes after you hit your savings goal for a month